justinmoon/junction/README.md

 ```
 ## Create a 3/3 Wallet using Trezor, Ledger & BitBox

 Demostration that these 3 devices work.
 Other numbers for m and n should work.
-ColdCard complains about "output missing redeem script".
-Hopefully I can sort this out soon ...
+Still working to add ColdCard soon (currently getting a `hwilib.errors.BadArgumentError: Remote Error: Invalid PSBT: Missing redeem script for output #i` error if any kind can reproduce or help debug).

 ### Wallet Creation